 The two major global forest certification bodies are the Programme for the Endorsement of Forest Certification (PEFC) schemes and the Forest Stewardship Council (FSC).
 Both the PEFC and FSC are internationally recognised forest certification networks that provide for the mutual recognition of regional and national standards that meet their criteria for sustainable forest management.

 In Australia, forest managers and owners have the option of certifying their forests under either the Australian Forest Certification Scheme (AFCS), which is recognised under the PEFC, or the FSC.
-The AFCS uses the Australian Forestry Standard (AFS) as the relevant standard for certifying forest management.
-FSC currently uses two interim, regionally adapted forest management standards in Australia but is in the process of developing a national FSC standard for Australia.
-This is expected to be available in 2017.
+The AFCS uses the Responsible Wood Standard as the relevant standard for certifying forest management.
+Similarly, FSC introduced a national FSC Standard for Australia in late 2018.

 Internationally around 300 million hectares of forests are certified under PEFC and 195 million hectares under the FSC system.
-In Australia 26.8 million hectares certified under the AFCS and 1.2 million hectares under the FSC system.
+In Australia 26.8 million hectares certified by Responsible Wood and 1.2 million hectares under the FSC system.
 A number of these forests are certified under both systems.

 Wood and wood-based products sourced from certified forests are tracked through the supply chain using chain-of-custody certification provided by both forest certification schemes.
 This provides consumers with an assurance that the wood product they are purchasing comes from a sustainably managed and certified forest.
 For consumer products these are then labelled with a chain of custody certificate number.

-Like many governments, including the Australian Government, Planet Ark supports all credible internationally recognised forest certification schemes that provide for legal and sustainable forest management and believes that the choice of forest certification scheme(s) is a decision for forest owners/managers.
+Like the Australian Government, Planet Ark supports all credible internationally recognised forest certification schemes that provide for legal and sustainable forest management and believes that the choice of forest certification scheme(s) is a decision for forest owners/managers.

 For further information on these schemes please click on the links below.